stonepros/stone/doc/mgr/orchestrator_modules.rst

     }

-Behind all the abstraction, the purpose of orchestrator modules is simple: enable Ceph to do things like discover available hardware, create and destroy OSDs, and run MDS and RGW services.
+Behind all the abstraction, the purpose of orchestrator modules is simple: enable Stone to do things like discover available hardware, create and destroy OSDs, and run MDS and RGW services.

-A tutorial is not included here: for full and concrete examples, see the existing implemented orchestrator modules in the Ceph source tree.
+A tutorial is not included here: for full and concrete examples, see the existing implemented orchestrator modules in the Stone source tree.

 Glossary
 --------